 THE ADJUDICATION PROCESS

-Students will be judged solely on the role performed in their high school musical theatre production.
-Approximately five adjudicators will attend the production and evaluate the performances and the overall production.
+Students will be judged solely on the audition video submitted, regardless of whether their school also submits a submission of a full performance.
+Four to five adjudicators will evaluate the performances and the overall production.*

 Adjudicators will look for the following qualities:

-Audibility - Could the performer be heard and understood?
+Diction - Could the performer be clearly understood?

 Song Delivery - The ability to express the character through song with technical mastery.

-Physicality - Character emotions, experience, and behavior expressed through movement.
-Movement choices consistent with the character.
+Physicality - Character emotions, experience, and behavior expressed through body language.

 Spark - Exceptional stage presence.
-The ability to take the stage and hold the audience's attention.
+The ability to hold the adjudicators' attention.
 Star quality.

 RENTALS/ADULT ARTISTS/STUDENT DESIGNERS